lakshmisri88800/my_project/contributing.md

-This is contributing file for my project
+his is contributing file for git class